There was an error with your log in

 Once you’re there, you will meet your guide at a predetermined time at the Inn on Lake Superior.
 Your guide will provide more information before the adventure begins.

-• We highly recommend that you cover all your bases with both medical and travel protection.
-To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!
+• We highly recommend that you cover all your bases with insurance.
+To make your booking and traveling experience as carefree as possible, you’ll be offered to simply insure your trip with Redpoint at checkout.

-Redpoint tailors their protection packages for adventure travel, offering a comprehensive travel program, even in remote locations.
+Redpoint—the official 57hours insurance partner—tailors protection packages for adventure travel, offering a comprehensive travel program, even in remote locations!
 Trip cancellation, natural disasters, pandemic coverage, medical evacuation, primary medical expenses—regardless of the travel interruption that may happen, Redpoint will have you covered.

 • Deposits